alexamy/godot-dialogue-system/README.md

 ### `_interpolate(text)`
 Interpolate text in curly braces as godot expressions by default.
 Also can by used to implement custom phrase syntax, i.e. effects, word highlighting, font change, etc.
+Phrases are interpolated along with names, and so goto / question / switch targets.

 ## TODO
 - [x] Multiline phrases